 How to Make Mashed Potatoes

-Once cool enough to handle, peel with your fingers or a knife.
+- Once cool enough to handle, peel the potatoes with your fingers or a knife.
+This is so much easier than peeling raw potatoes.

 - Peel and cube the potatoes.